Cathedral Basilica of the Assumption (Covington, Kentucky): Description

 The restoration of the cathedral earned a 2002 Preservation Award from the Cincinnati Preservation Association.
 For the interior restoration, Conrad Schmitt Studios cleaned the stone ribs, tracery and walls.
 Studio artists also restored plaster and select faux stone painting.

 The interior was modeled after St. Denis in France.
-It contains murals by Covington native Frank Duveneck with the high altar carved from Carrara marble with floors of Rosata and Breche marble.
+It contains murals by Covington native Frank Duveneck, with the high altar carved from Carrara marble and with floors of Rosata and Breche marble.

 The cathedral is famous for what is said to be the world's largest handmade church stained glass window, at 67 × 24 ft.
-Located in the North Transept of the cathedral, the upper portion depicts the Coronation of Mary after her Assumption.
+Located in the north transept of the cathedral, the upper portion depicts the Coronation of Mary after her Assumption.
 The lower portion is a depiction of the Ecumenical Council of Ephesus in 431 AD that proclaimed Mary the 'Theotokos' (God-Bearer or Mother of God).
 The window was created by Mayer and Company of Munich, Germany, and installed in 1911.
 It was fully restored in 2001.

 The cathedral houses three pipe organs.
 The south transept gallery holds the pipe organ designed by Henry Willis III during his tenure at the Wicks Organ Company of Highland, Illinois.
 This organ was blessed on February 12, 1933, in a ceremony that also commemorated the anniversary of Pope Pius XI's coronation.
 Originally a three-manual console with 43 ranks of pipes, Aultz-Kersting Organ renovated and enlarged this instrument in 1982 to four-manuals with 65 ranks.